ShruthiPrabhu29/hateSpeechDetectionTwitter/README.md

 Numpy

 Instructions to run
- You can check the file replicationCommands.doc for running the files.
+ You can check the file replicationCommands.doc for running the baseline methods.
+ You can check the Jupyter Notebooks for running our methods.